• Art magazine

 Her contribution to the panel discussion "Madness and Society" at the Mexican Psychoanalytic Circle (Círculo Psicoanalítico Mexicano) was enthusiastically received.
 These contacts led her to choose Mexico as her country of exile when, in October 1974, she was forced to leave Argentina again—widowed and with four children.
 The government of María Estela Martínez de Perón had sentenced her to death because of her political activism.

-In Mexico, she continued to work tirelessly, founded self-help groups for exiles, opened her home to other displaced people, and never gave up.
-She was invited to Cuba and spoke with Fidel Castro—according to legend, more about recipes than revolution.
-In her own words, the work in Cuba and Nicaragua gave her new energy.
-She felt a particular sense of obligation to torture victims; she treated many of them free of charge.
-Finally, she returned to Buenos Aires, the place of her greatest happiness, to die there surrounded by family and friends.
+In her own words, her work in Cuba and Nicaragua gave her new energy.
+She felt a particular commitment to torture victims; she treated many of them free of charge.
+She eventually returned to Buenos Aires, the place of her greatest happiness, to die surrounded by family and friends.

 Technically, the film has serious flaws: Obviously produced on a shoestring, it mixes high-quality archive footage with poorly filmed interviews in which sometimes only one eye or half a face is visible.